kyrem1/kyrem1/README.md

 - ⚡ Fun fact: ...
 -->
 ## About Me
-I'm James Harbour, a 4th year Math & CS student at the University of Virginia.
+I'm James Harbour, a 1st Year Mathematics PhD Student at University of California: San Diego.
 - I am a FOSS enthusiast and avid linux user
 - I love learning how and why things work